Jai-Universe/CS1400Project/README.md

 Takes restaurant revenue and calculates how much tip money each employee should receive

 # How to run
-Open the program by running RestaurantCheckManager.java in your terminal
+Open the program by running RestaurantCheckManager.java

 # How to use
 1. Enter the amount paid by customers